-Sand, surf, sexy people...These are a few of Sydney's favourite things!
+Sand, surf, sunshine...These are a few of Sydney's favourite things!
 And one of the best places to see them is along the staggeringly scenic Bondi-to-Coogee Clifftop Trail − a 5km, three-hour stroll that goes a long way towards explaining Sydney's love affair with the sea.

 Like Ipanema and Venice, Bondi is an iconic beach experience.
 This is where Sydney comes to see and be seen, preferably wearing as little as possible (not an affirming place for those with body-image issues).
 The constant procession of beautiful bods never fails to distract.

 Dunk yourself in the surf, or grab a bite to eat, a bikini or some surfboard wax on Campbell Pde.
 For a gorgeous view of the big sandy arc, wander out to Ben Buckler Lookout at the northern end of the beach.